grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 ### dial tcp 52.18.24.222:80: i/o timeout

-This is a similar error to the one above, but in this case k6 wasn't even able to make a request.
+This is a similar error to the one above, but in this case, k6 wasn't even able to make a request.
 The target system isn't able to establish a connection.

 <div class="code-group">